 Conclusion

-savings and current accounts are both important tools for managing your money, but they serve different purposes.
+Savings and current accounts are both important tools for managing your money, but they serve different purposes.
 Understanding the key differences between the two, such as interest rates, accessibility and liquidity, eligibility criteria, and suitability, can help you make an informed decision on which account is the best fit for your financial goals and needs.

+Can I have a savings and a current account at the same time?
 Yes, there is nothing under the law that stops bank account holders from having multiple accounts.

-The determinant of which is better is dependant on the intention the account is to be used.
+Which is better, Savings or a Current account?
+The determinant of which is better is dependent on the intention of the account to be used.
 Check out the features and draw up the best account for you.